JTatum95/JTatum95.github.io/README.md

 The web design was created using Bootstrap and Twig.
 I also helped the development of the back-end with the Twilio API and PHP.

-This project has been discontinued, but the website design is visible following the above link.
+This project functionality has been discontinued, but the website design is visible following the above link.

 ## Personal Projects